privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

    *Generate a certificate signing request*

-When generating the certificate signing request this way the RSA keypair is generated on the server and the private key is available on the server side.
+When generating the certificate signing request this way the RSA key pair is generated on the server and the private key is available on the server side.
 The user can later download a PKCS12/PFX file from the server.